History of U.S. foreign policy, 1913–1933: Latin America

 Intervention in Latin America had been a minor campaign issue; Harding spoke against Wilson's decision to send U.S. troops to the Dominican Republic, and attacked the Democratic vice presidential candidate, Franklin D. Roosevelt, for his role in the Haitian intervention.
 Secretary of State Hughes worked to improve relations with Latin American countries who were wary of the American use of the Monroe Doctrine to justify intervention; at the time of Harding's inauguration, the U.S. also had troops in Cuba and Nicaragua.
 The troops stationed in Cuba to protect American interests were withdrawn in 1921, but U.S. forces remained in the other three nations through Harding's presidency.
 In April 1921, Harding gained the ratification of the Thomson–Urrutia Treaty with Colombia, granting that nation $25,000,000 as settlement for the U.S.-provoked Panamanian revolution of 1903.
 The Latin American nations were not fully satisfied, as the U.S. refused to renounce interventionism, though Hughes pledged to limit it to nations near the Panama Canal and to make it clear what the U.S. aims were.

 The U.S. had intervened repeatedly in Mexico under Wilson, and had withdrawn diplomatic recognition, setting conditions for reinstatement.
 The Mexican government under President Álvaro Obregón wanted recognition before negotiations, but Wilson and his final Secretary of State, Bainbridge Colby, refused.
 Both Hughes and Secretary of the Interior Fall opposed recognition; Hughes instead sent a draft treaty to the Mexicans in May 1921, which included pledges to reimburse Americans for losses in Mexico since the 1910 revolution there.
 Obregón was unwilling to sign a treaty before being recognized, and he worked to improve the relationship between American businesses and Mexico, reaching agreement with creditors and mounting a public relations campaign in the United States.
 This had its effect, and by mid-1922, Fall was less influential than he had been, lessening the resistance to recognition.
 The two presidents appointed commissioners to reach a deal, and the U.S. recognized the Obregón government on August 31, 1923, just under a month after Harding's death, substantially on the terms proffered by Mexico.

 Coolidge administration

-Vice President Calvin Coolidge, a Republican, succeeded Harding and was won election in a landslide to a full term in 1924, serving until he retired in 1929.
+Vice President Calvin Coolidge, a Republican, succeeded Harding following his death in August 1923 and won election in a landslide to a full term in 1924, serving until he retired in 1929.
 Secretary of State Charles Evans Hughes directed foreign policy until he resigned in early 1925.
 He was replaced by Frank B. Kellogg, who had previously served as a senator and as the ambassador to Great Britain.
 Other prominent Cabinet officials include Secretary of the Treasury Andrew Mellon and Secretary of Commerce Herbert Hoover, both of whom had served in the Harding administration.